apify/apify-docs/sources/platform/actors/running/index.md

 ### 2. Configure it

-On the actor's page, head over to the **Input** tab.
-Don't be put off by all the boxes - the actor is pre-configured to run without any extra input.
+On the Actor's page, head over to the **Input** tab.
+Don't be put off by all the boxes - the Actor is pre-configured to run without any extra input.
 Just click the **Start** button in the bottom-left corner.

 Alternatively, you can play around with the settings to make the results more interesting for you.